jgraef/fdtd/README.md

 # TODO

- - render wiremesh without the `POLYGON_MODE_LINE` feature.
-Use `PrimitiveTopology::LineList` instead.
-   Just need to adjust the number of vertices to `2*n` (2 vertices per line, 3 lines per face, versus just the 3 vertices of a normal triangle), and then pull the right vertices in the shader.
  - PRs for `egui_ltreeview`
  - manipulating objects's isometry in scene view
  - pass more config to properties_ui for floats for proper formatting